 This may be the current state of affairs, but it is not a fundamental quality!
 We promise!
 Being on a farm is an experience that we find softens kids supposed hatred of vegetables.
 No store-bought bag of baby carrots can compare to a carrot picked from the ground, washed, and eaten within thirty seconds of harvest.
 You may be surprised at the difference it makes for kids to see firsthand where these grocery store oddities come from.

 Aside from that, summer camp is high fruit season.
-Depending on what is in season we will have blueberries, raspberries, blackberries, strawberries, blackberries, plums, apples, and pears for those who are especially discerning.
+Depending on what is in season we will have blueberries, raspberries, blackberries, strawberries, and apples—sure to please any crowd.

 What should my kid bring to farm camp?